belle2/basf2/online_book/basf2/first_steering_file.rst

     \text{M}_{\rm bc} = \sqrt{E_{\rm beam}^2 - \mathbf{p}_{B}^2}

-For correctly reconstructed B mesons this variable should peak at the B meson mass.
+For correctly reconstructed :math:`B` mesons this variable should peak at the :math:`B` meson mass.

 .. admonition:: Task
     :class: exercise stacked

-    Save the beam-constrained B mass of each B candidate in an output ntuple.
+    Save the beam-constrained :math:`B` mass of each :math:`B` candidate in an output ntuple.
     Then, run your steering file.

 .. admonition:: Hint
     :class: toggle xhint stacked

-    The variable for the beam-constrained B mass is called `Mbc`.
+    The variable for the beam-constrained :math:`B` mass is called `Mbc`.
 It has to be provided as element of a list to the argument ``variables`` of the `variablesToNtuple` function.